schauveau/sway-keylogger/README.md

 ## I am using Sway and it does not work.

-This is probably because ptrace is disabled either by Sway itself, by the sustem or because Sway was started suid-root.
+This is probably because ptrace is disabled either by Sway itself, by the system or because Sway was started suid-root.

+## I assume that this not working in windows that grab the input (lockscreen, password dialog, ...).

+The keylogger operates at the level of the linux input devices.
+A Wayland of XWayland client cannot prevent the input from being intercepted.

+## I get some key codes but they do not correspond to my actual keys.

+This is because the input devices are providing low-level keycodes.
+The actual keyboard layout is handled by the Wayland compositor (and XWayland).
+The keyboard modifiers (Shift, Control, Alt, ...) are also not applied.

+From a practical point of view, the keylogger acts as if the keyboard was Qwerty-US.